GhettoGirl/MusicConsole.js/README.md

 4. `初音ミク |wo VOCALOID` </br>
    This will match everything which contains the phrase `初音ミク`, but **not** the phrase `VOCALOID` in it.

 You can combine as much of this multi-match types as you want.
-Fine tune your search and get the songs or videos you wanna listen to.
+Fine tune your search and get the songs and videos you wanna listen and watch to.
 This system works best for the following commands: `random`, `shuffle` and `playlist`, but you can use them in any command as you wish.

+#### Search Term Generators

+Search Term Generators are another neat thing which acts under the hood of my search algorithm.
+Its an attempt to break the complexibility of todays Unicode characters.
+The work of this generators is to generate a similar or similar-looking phrase for a given input.
+The given search term will be compared with all generated strings.

+There are many scenarios where this makes sense, one of this I want to mention is the chaos and overload of the latin writing system in todays Unicode: there is basic latin, wide latin and a bunch of fancy (examples: ℱ𝓪𝓷𝓬𝔂, 𝕋ℍ𝔼, ᗷY ᗩ), reversed and head over latin characters.
+Obviously regular matching won't work beyond different variants of the "same" character because it is actually not the same character, it just looks the same.

+To break this barrier I made several generators to make it easier to find things in exotic libraries and music/video collections.

+ - `Latin` (work-in-progress) </br>
+   Converts any latin character to its Unicode counterparts and vise versa.
+Supports the following variants at the moment: </br>
+    × Basic Latin </br>
+    × Wide Latin (known in CJK environments)

+ - `Kana` </br>
+   Converts any japanese kana to its Hiragana, Katakana and Halfwidth Katakana variant. </br>
+   `あ` <─> `ア` <─> `ｱ`

+ - `Kana Dakuten` </br>
+   In Unicode there are kana with the sound marks (dakuten) included and separated.
+The sound marks are available as standalone combining characters.
+This generator converts any kana to its kana with dakuten included and separated variant.

+   **Note:** I added this generator mostly because of different IME behaviors.
+I own some stuff by myself where kana with the dakuten seperated are used, but my IME uses the kana with the dakuten included.

+ - `Whitespace` </br>
+   There are over 31+ different whitespace characters in the Unicode table.
+The most used ones are `0x20` (the regular whitespace character) and `U+3000` (a long whitespace to match CJK characters).
+This generator converts any known whitespace to a regular whitespace (`0x20`).
+This generator is the only one I apply to both, the prompt input and the filenames.

+In the future I will implement more generators.
+If you have any ideas or suggestions, let me know :)